 This report contains the list of those employees who were terminated by the employer and were rehired.
 The report also encompasses details such as salary information, current employment status, original hire date, and prior termination date.

 This is a part of the monthly HR reports that gives an analysis of the number of terminated employees which is the monthly turnover rate.
 Sometimes, it becomes hard for the organization to retain employees and it may lead to a massive turnover.
 The organization then develops strategies to bring down their turnover rate.
-To read more about employee retention, check out this interesting blog:

 Paid Leave Analysis